 Nematodes can reside in a healthy aquarium for a long time without causing any damage.
 Conditions within a healthy aquarium are sufficient to survive but not quite enough to thrive.

 Nematodes will thrive in less healthy, oxygen-deprived environments, and tanks with cloudy water may indicate excess food waste, causing a rise in ammonia levels and a drop in oxygen levels.
-These conditions can lead to a population explosion of nematodes, which is where your problems will usually begin.
+These conditions can lead to a population explosion of nematodes, where your problems usually begin.

 Signs Of Nematode Infection In Fish

 Camallanus worm symptoms are slightly different from Cappilaria worm symptoms as they can often be identified when protruding from the fish’s anus.
 Although not impossible, Cappilaria worms will not usually be seen protruding from the anus.

 Eggs of the Cappilaria worm are often found within the body of dead fish.
 When eaten by scavengers such as bottom feeders, shrimps, or crabs, the infection gets passed from species to species where the Cappilaria life cycle will continue.

 - Bloating caused by the nematodes colonizing the fish’s gut.

 - An empty or sinking stomach on a well-fed fish.

 - Swim bladder problems causing sideways or upsidedown swimming.

 - Rubbing against objects.